 Described by Bernard Darwin in May 1913 as "sandy and heathery, long and difficult, costing enormous sums of money and laid out with the most consummate ingenuity," Camberley Heath Golf Club is a Harry Colt gem that’s set in 135 acres of glorious heathland, flanked by towering pines.
-Many of the master architect’s original design features remain intact, which is a great credit to the golf club that celebrated its centenary in 2013.
+Camberley Heath is listed in the catalogue of Simpson & Company Golf Architects, but we don't know what work Tom Simpson may have carried out.

 Opened by Prince Albert of Schleswig Holstein, Camberley Heath’s Royal connections have continued down the years.
 For instance, a match was arranged in 1929 between “The Admirals” and “The Generals” to mark the club’s involvement with the Staff College and Royal Military Academy in Sandhurst.
 Both the Prince of Wales – later to become King Edward VIII – and the Duke of York participated in the game.